 The film also does little with the rest of its name cast.
 Despite casting estimable names such as Hugo Weaving and Toby Jones in parts, they are left doing little more than enacting B-movie Nazi villainy and German accents – Jones emerging with slightly more depth in this regard than Weaving.
 Haley Atwell plays a one-dimensional role that is defined by no more than a British accent, red lipstick and deft right hook.
 Tommy Lee Jones at least peppers up his role with customary crusty sarcasm.
 Stanley Tucci emotes seriously and tries to give his all to make a one-dimensional role seem more than that but is fighting a vain battle.

 Chris Evans returned in the sequels Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016).
-Evans’s Captain America also appeared as one of the members in the Marvel team-ups The Avengers, Avengers: Age of Ultron (2015) and Avengers: Infinity War (2018), while Evans also made a cameo as one of the disguises adopted by Loki in Thor: The Dark World (2013).
+Evans’s Captain America also appeared as one of the members in the Marvel team-ups The Avengers, Avengers: Age of Ultron (2015), Avengers: Infinity War (2018) and Avengers: Endgame (2019), while Evans also made a cameo as one of the disguises adopted by Loki in Thor: The Dark World (2013).
 Hayley Atwell’s Agent Carter was later spun out in the tv series Agent Carter (2015-6), which connected up with other aspects of the Marvel Universe immediately following World War II.